AI Weekly: The Biden administration, algorithmic bias, and restoring the soul of America

 Speaking as a commissioner, she said one of her priorities is centering enforcement on anti-racist practices and confronting unfair market practices that disproportionately impact people of color.
 This will include treating antitrust enforcement and unfair market practices as a racial justice issue.

-Brookings Institution senior fellow and Center for Technology Innovation director Nicol Lee also spoke during the panel conversation.
+Brookings Institution senior fellow and Center for Technology Innovation director Nicol Turner Lee also spoke during the panel conversation.
 Without attention to issues like algorithmic bias or data privacy, “we actually run the risk of going backwards.”
 The question becomes, Lee said, what kind of policy and enforcement support will the Biden administration put toward that aim.

 “There’s no reason that you couldn’t start in this administration applying every existing civil rights statute to tech.
 Period.
-When you design a credit analysis tool that relies on algorithms, make sure it’s compliant with the Fair Credit Act.
+When you design a credit analysis tool that relies on algorithms, make sure it’s compliant with the Fair Credit Reporting Act.
 Going to design a housing tool?
 Make sure it complies with the Fair Housing Act.
 To me that’s a simple start that actually had some traction in Congress,” Lee said.

 Earlier this month, Biden appointed civil rights attorneys Vanita Gupta and Kristen Clarke as associate attorney general and assistant attorney general for civil rights respectively.
 Both have a history of challenging algorithmic bias at companies like Facebook, Google, and Twitter.
 In testimony and letters to Congress in recent years, Gupta has stressed that machine learning “must protect civil rights, prevent discrimination, and advance equal opportunity.”